 No Show / Cancellation within 24 Hours – FULL SESSION FEE

-Reduced-fee rate: I offer a limited number of reduced-fee rate spots within my caseload.
+Reduced-fee rate: I offer a limited number of reduced-fee rate spots.
 These are $50 sessions (per 50 minutes).
-You can inquire about these spots when you call, and may be placed on a waiting list or referred to other providers if the spots are currently filled.
+You can inquire about these spots when you call, and may be placed on a waiting list or referred to other professionals if the spots are currently filled.

 - Credit card